IF YOU DON’T SEE THE TAANZ SIGN YOU’RE NOT COVERED

 The Bonding Scheme only applies where a customer has direct personal contact with a TAANZ member, the customer pays over his/her/its money directly to the TAANZ member, and either, that same TAANZ member defaults by failing to make payment for the travel services purchased by the customer, or, the TAANZ member pays the moneys to another TAANZ member or an IATA approved agent who, acting as an agent, defaults by failing to make payment to the principals for the travel services purchased by the customer.

 The Bonding Scheme only applies to provide protection to customers against the activities of TAANZ members when they are acting in their capacity as travel agents.
-If a TAANZ member is also acting as a retailer of goods, or other non-travel related products, moneys paid to the TAANZ member for the purchase of such goods or other non-travel related products will not be protected by the TAANZ Bonding Fund.
+If a TAANZ member is also acting as a retailer of goods, its own services, or other non-travel related products, moneys paid to the TAANZ member for the purchase of such goods or other non-travel related products will not be protected by the TAANZ Bonding Fund.
 Further, if a TAANZ member (usually a tour operator or a wholesaler) is selling a package holiday which that TAANZ member has put together then it is probable that that TAANZ member is not acting as a travel agent in the transaction in question but rather as a principal selling its own product.
 In such a case if the TAANZ member acting as a principal fails to deliver its product there will be no claim on the TAANZ Bonding Fund.

 Limitations on liability for claims on Bonding Fund